 Access & Ordering

-When you complete your order, we ask for personal information about you, such as your full name, address, e-mail address, phone number and credit card details.
-This data will only be shared with our payment service provider and courier services, and only for the purposes of processing and shipping your order.
-All sensitive data is transmitted via an industry standard 128-bit secure socket layer connection.
+When you complete your order, we ask for information about you, such as your full name, address, e-mail address and phone number.
+This data will only be shared with our courier services, and only for the purposes of processing and shipping your order.

 When you register for an account with Seedsbank.ie, we require that you give us a valid e-mail address.
 This is so that our system can verify your registration and issue you with a personal password to allow you access to your member area.
 Your member account is used to store your personal data, for the purposes of making orders with Seedsbank.ie.

 We do not automatically collect personal data about you.
 We do not share any personal data with any 3rd party organization or institutions, except for the purposes of processing your order as detailed above, or if required to do so by law.

 We may use the information to improve our products and services.
 We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.

 We may use the information to customize the website according to your interests.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.